-- I. Identify ways in which you have changed very gradually over the years.
-Are there times in which you showed abrupt change, such as in physical growth, strength and coordination, thinking abilities, or social skills?
+- 1. Identify ways in you have changed very gradually over the years.
+Are there times in which you showed stage-like transformations, such as in physical growth, strength and coordination, thinking abilities, or social skills?
 In other words, in what ways is your development characterized by continuity?
 Discontinuity? - 2.
-What role did your physical and social environment play in your growth? - 3.
 Identify examples of how a child might play an active role in his or her development.
-How do children influence the world around them?
+How do children influence the world around them? - 3.
+How is nature and nurture reflected in your own development?
+What traits, abilities, or behaviors do you believe are influenced by inborn factors?
+What role did the physical and social environment play in your development?